VisionCapsule/sms2slack/README.md

 Implement our new Cryptocurrency on our blockchain Create a wallet that allows us to transfer our currency between parties This all means we need at least 3 components to this project: 1) a custom blockchain, and 2) a custom Cryptocurrency and 3) a digital wallet.

+The Challenge this week is to build a custom Cryptocurrency using the JavaScript blockchain that we made last session.